 Please note that the clerk may occasionally be supported by an officer purely in attendance to assist with the operation of the on-line system.
 That officer will technically be an 'observer' at the meeting and will take no part in the discussions.
 The officer will also be bound by rules on maintaining the confidentiality of information discussed.
 Unless we hear otherwise from you, we will deem you to have agreed to the officer being present when your appeal is considered.

 What Information will the panel have?

 The panel will initially have a paper copy of your appeal form and a statement from the admission authority for the school that you’re appealing about, explaining why they were unable to offer a place to your child.

-We will send a copy of the admission authority statement to you around seven calendar days before the panel meeting to enable you to question to the content if you so wish.
+We will send a copy of the admission authority statement to you around ten calendar days before the panel meeting to enable you to question to the content if you so wish.
 Any questions must be submitted no later than 7 days before the panel.